Mattress Factory

 The Mattress Factory is a contemporary art museum located in Pittsburgh, Pennsylvania.
 It was a pioneer of site-specific installation art and features permanent installations by artists Yayoi Kusama, James Turrell, and Greer Lankton.
 The museum's roof itself is a light art installation and part of Pittsburgh's Northside evening skyline.

 Barbara Luderowski purchased a derelict Stearns & Foster mattress warehouse in 1975.
 The museum achieved non-profit status in 1977.
-Over the next forty years, Luderowski would attract upcoming installation artists to fill its walls.
+Over the next forty years, Luderowski would attract upcoming installation artists to fill its rooms.
 The Mattress Factory along with its neighbors City of Asylum and Randyland are credited with playing a role in Pittsburgh's revitalization.

 History

 In 1975, artist and Mattress Factory founder Barbara Luderowski purchased a former Stearns & Foster mattress warehouse at 500 Sampsonia Way in Pittsburgh's Central Northside.
 Originally, she used the warehouse as a space to live, work and build a community of artists and intellectuals.
 The community grew and in 1977—after two years of hosting art exhibits and a small food co-op—the Mattress Factory was established as a legal non-profit educational and cultural corporation.
 Its first exhibition of installation art opened five years later on May 8, 1982, and the museum has since grown to be an integral part of the Pittsburgh arts community, known for its artist residency program, educational programming, and unique exhibitions.
 In 2008 then-Curator of Exhibitions Michael Olijnyk joined Luderowski in leading the museum as co-director.

 Over the years the Mattress Factory has acquired more properties for various purposes, including: